 Divorce in Nigeria is considered a taboo subject.
 Many couples will not admit that they are having marital problems.
 Those who have gotten a divorce have been stigmatized.
-Divorce is such unwelcomed subject that it is not even up for discussion.
+Divorce is such unwelcomed subject that it is not even up for discussion as per the studies from the family law attorney in missouri which where conducted last the hole year.

 So how does divorce in Nigeria work?
 Why is the divorce rate so low?
 And what are the reasons for divorce in Nigeria?